How do I apply?

 When may I submit my application?

-Applicants may submit their applications beginning on September 15.
+Applicants may submit their applications after September 1.

 Does GW Law have a rolling admissions process?

 Yes.
 Our regular admissions decisions are made on a rolling basis.
 We will begin making decisions in November and will continue until every applicant has a final decision.

 How long after I submit my application should I expect to receive a decision?

 The Law School tries to get decisions for the regular admissions process out as quickly as possible.
 Applicants should expect to receive a decision from the Law School within eight weeks of the date on which their files are complete.

 Are my chances of gaining admission better if I apply to the part-time (evening) program rather than to the full-time program?